 7. Include attachments, like login page forms and word documents which will be used as bait

 8. Contain links to websites other than the ones they claim to belong to

 A number of popular phishing attack examples include target specific tech support scams, spear phishing attack on executives, shared docs using google docs, a survey web page, government agency officials, cryptocurrency scams.

 In the following example, sense of urgency and lack of username to whom this email is addressed are quick tell tale sign of a phishing attempt.

 Tips to Prevent Phishing Attacks

 The best defence against phishing attacks is to follow a multi-layered approach.
 An organisation must lead by example to defend against phishing attacks.
-By using a combination of people, processes and technical controls, you can make it difficult for attackers to reach your users and to limit and respond to the attacks in case of an event.
+Using a combination of people, processes and technical controls, you can make it difficult for attackers to reach your users and limit and respond to the attacks in case of an event.